Improbable-AI/Improbable-AI.github.io/posts/2026-07-07-is-rl-truly-pushing-llm-reasoning.md

 ![            Scaling up RL can lead to model that surpass the base models even at Pass@k.
 Figure from [5].](posts/is-rl-truly-pushing-llm-reasoning/image%201.png)

-            Scaling up RL can lead to model that surpass the base models even at Pass@k.
-Figure from [5].

 ### Looking to the future

 RL isn't inherently limited; it’s practically constrained by our current sampling methods and compute budgets.
 While the big industrial labs push the boundary by scaling things up, not everyone has Google-scale resources.
 However, there are a few directions we can take to help mitigate the issue even at a smaller scale: